ADM says grain-handling earnings less than expected

-CHICAGO, June 19 (Reuters) - Agribusiness giant Archer Daniels Midland Co’s grain handling segment has had lower-than-expected profits so far this quarter, Chief Executive Patricia Woertz said on Tuesday.
+CHICAGO (Reuters) - Agribusiness giant Archer Daniels Midland Co’s (ADM.N) grain handling segment has had lower-than-expected profits so far this quarter, Chief Executive Patricia Woertz said on Tuesday.

 Earnings for the segment, which includes grain storage and transportation, are “running at a rate below” ADM’s previously projected $150 million to $200 million for the fiscal fourth quarter, Woertz said in a webcast of a Deutsche Bank conference in Paris.